Services provided by ACT

 - 16-Hour Parent Education Groups

 - Adaptive Skills Training

 - Teacher Workshop

 16-Hour Parent Education Groups

-As a part of the clinician-parent partnership model of intervention, ACT offers a 16-hour Parent Education Group in ABA before any behavioral treatment takes place.
+As a part of the clinician-parent partnership model of intervention, ACT offers a Parent Education Group in ABA.
 ACT prepares parents for treatment by giving them the initial tools to make their participation and involvement with the ABA program more effective.

-The training occurs at one of ACT’s offices, conveniently located close to the Regional Centers.
+The training occurs at some of ACT’s offices.
 During the 16-hour workshop, parents acquire knowledge about a broad variety of topics including:

 - How autism and other neurological anomalies impact the trajectory of children’s development.

 - The clinical definition of an intensive ABA program; which includes, discrete trial training (DTT) pivotal response training (PRT), and verbal behavior (VB) programs.

 - The applications of Discrete Trial Training, Pivotal Response Training, and Verbal Behavior programs.